prabhatkr/testmirrorfromgitlab/README.md

 Test mirror from a remote git repo

-This line is added through web UI
+This line is added through web UI of Git Lab